mitra-ep/rOCEAN/README.md

     #>  cHeuristic      cBound       nStep
     #>   0.3839286   0.3750000 100.0000000
 ```
+and since we were only refining the column-TDP, we have set the scale as `scale=c("col")`.

 ## Omics Data

 In practice, you may start with raw data.